Applying the maximum entropy principle to neural networks enhances multi-species distribution models: Introduction

 \section{Introduction}

-In recent years, the rapid growing number of citizen science projects has contributed significantly to the expansion of biodiversity databases, particularly through the collection of presence-only (PO) observations~\citep{callaghan_benefits_2022,bonnet_how_2020}.
-PO records have been instrumental to improve our understanding of species distributions and help to inform conservation strategies~\cite{carvalho_conservation_2011,guisan_predicting_2013}.
-However, building reliable Species Distribution Models (SDM) from PO data obtained from opportunistic observations, without a homogeneous sampling protocol, is challenging due to the many sampling biases and errors to handle (\cite{boakes2010distorted,bird2014statistical,hughes2021sampling}).
-Sampling bias correction in SDM becomes even more challenging when SDM become more complex, e.g. based on deep learning~\citep{deneu_convolutional_2021,estopinan2022deep,cole2023spatial}.
-The correction of sampling bias in SDMs based on deep learning has not been addressed to date, yet is an essential step if these methods are to take advantage of PO data.
+In recent years, the rapid {growth} of citizen science projects has contributed significantly to the expansion of biodiversity databases. {Among the different types of data collected, a large amount consists of presence-only (PO) observations}~\citep{callaghan_benefits_2022,bonnet_how_2020}.
+PO records have been instrumental {in improving} our understanding of species distributions and {helping} inform conservation strategies~\citep{carvalho_conservation_2011,guisan_predicting_2013}.